syxolk/cereal/README.md

 Installation and use of of cereal is fully documented on the [main web page](http://USCiLab.github.com/cereal), but this is a quick and dirty version:

-* Download cereal and place the headers somewhere your code can see them
+* Just clone the repo into your libraries folder
 * Write serialization functions for your custom types or use the built in support for the standard library cereal provides
 * Use the serialization archives to load and save data